-Deep in the heart of New Mexico, the Chuska Warriors basketball team battles for more than just victory on the court.
-Facing adversity after losing their star player, these young Native American athletes must overcome personal challenges and unite to chase their dream of a state championship.
-Their journey is a testament to the power of resilience, community, and the enduring spirit of the game.
+Set in rural New Mexico, the Chuska Warriors basketball team strives for a state championship while navigating significant challenges.
+After losing their star player, these young Native American athletes must confront personal obstacles and come together to pursue their dream.
+Their journey highlights the importance of resilience, community, and the passion for basketball.

 Does Rez Ball have end credit scenes?